 Despite frequent shifts in Google’s algorithms, the foundational elements of SEO remain consistent.
 These small business SEO tips draw from tried-and-tested best practices.

-The guidelines below are equally relevant for both B2B and B2C ventures.
-Based on over a decade of experience working with diverse clients, these steps are effective whether you’re a new business, a solopreneur, or an SMB with broader regional or national reach.
+The actionable tactics and strategies below are equally relevant for both B2B and B2C ventures.
+With over a decade of experience working with diverse clients, we’ve found these steps to be effective whether you’re a new business, a solopreneur, or an SMB seeking broader regional or national reach.
+Often, the hardest part can be taking a critical look at your own site.

 SEO Benefits for SMBs